Halibut Kabobs with Lemon-Basil Butter

 - 2 zucchini or summer squash, thickly sliced Add to list

 - 1 quart mixed cherry tomatoes Add to list

 - Metal or bamboo skewers Add to list

 Mix butter, garlic, 2 tablespoons basil, 1 teaspoon lemon juice, lemon zest, shallot, salt and pepper in a small bowl until well combined.

 Gently toss halibut with oil, remaining 1 tablespoon basil and 1 teaspoon lemon juice; marinate for 20 minutes.
 Meanwhile, preheat the grill to medium-high heat.

 Thread halibut (against the grain so the fish doesn’t fall apart), zucchini and tomatoes on skewers; lightly season with salt and pepper.
-Grill until fish is just opaque, about 3 to 4 minutes per side.
+Grill until fish is just opaque, 3 to 4 minutes per side.

 Remove fish to a platter and immediately top with half the lemon-basil butter.
-Serve additional butter on the side.
+Serve additional butter sauce on the side.

 Each serving: 330cal, 20g fat (8g sat), 80mg chol, 250mg sodium, 6g carb, 2g fiber, 33g protein